SamehBotros/Project-One/README.md

 7. Can view all employee
 8. Can register an employee

 Technologies Used
+---
 Java, Maven, JavaLin, Logging, Ajax, Postman ,PostgreSQL, JUnit, Log4J, HTML, CSS, Angular

 Environmentes
+---
 Eclipse IDE and Visual Studio

 Getting Started
+---
 How to install the Project

-Open the GitHub Link https://github.com/SamehBotros/Project-One.git and then extract all folders
+Open the GitHub Link [github](https://github.com/SamehBotros/Project-One.git) and then extract all folders
 *  For Angular
 1. Open the CLI or Terminal and choose the angular folder
 2. Write the command  ` npm install `
 3. After the installation write the command > ng serve
 *  For Java :
 1. Open the folder on your IDE
-2. Open file RequestControlerMain.java
+2. Open file `RequestControlerMain.java`
 3. Run the Javalin 4 server
 *  For PostgreSQL :
 1. From the Java folder open the file dbscript.sql on any editor
-2. Open the Postgres CLI and create database name reimbursement
+2. Open the Postgres CLI and create database name `reimbursement`
 3. Inside the reimbursement start copy and past from file dbscript.sql file as the same order

 Usage
 ---
 To use the project you
-1. Go to browser and write http://localhost:4200/
+1. From browser open the link http://localhost:4200/ or add your port number
 2. Chooser Login from the menu bar to enter as Employee (user name = sam , password =123) and as Manager(user name = joe , password =456)
 3. As an employee you can make request , see your pending requests, see your resolved request, see your profile and edit your profile
 4. As a manager you can make request , see all pending requests, see your all resolved request, see specific employee request, approve or reject requests , see all the employee information and add new employee